paarnes/GNSS_Multipath_Analysis_Software/README.md

 1. Reads in the RINEX observation file
 2. Reads the RINEX navigation file or the precise satellite coordinates in SP3-format (depends on what’s provided)
 3. If a navigation file is provided, the satellite coordinates will be transformed from Kepler-elements to ECEF for GPS, Galileo and BeiDou.
 For GLONASS the navigation file is containing a state vector.
 The coordinates then get interpolated to the current epoch by solving the differential equation using a 4th order Runge-Kutta.
 If a SP3 file is provided, the interpolation is done using ``Neville's algorithm``.
-4. Satellites elevation and azimuth angles get computed.
+4. Compute the satellites' elevation and azimuth angles.
+If the receiver's approximate position is not provided in the header of the RINEX observation file, the software automatically estimates it based on pseudoranges using the ``GNSSPositionEstimator`` class.
 5. Cycle slip detection by using both ionospheric residuals and a code-phase combination.
 These linear combinations are given as

 $$